hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 if it keeps changing orientation on your device, remember to disable auto screen rotation on your device settings.

+NOTE: One can look at the selected sensor's details including data related details like min, max, avg, time delta and also how many samples have been captured, in the sensor data section in the bottom 1/3rd of the screen, by scrolling in this sensor and its data summary details area.

 Sampling Rate
 ==============